-IDRV contains megalyth companies like Tesla, NVIDIA Corp, Advanced Micro Devices Inc, and more.
-These are all trusted companies with a solid reputation – and good performance since their own individual beginnings.
+IDRV contains megalith companies like Tesla, NVIDIA Corp, Advanced Micro Devices Inc, and more.
+These are all trusted companies with a solid reputations – and good performance since their own individual beginnings.

 KARS is a strong competitor to DRIV – and the two are very often compared side-by-side.
 Their focus is the same, and their individual listings are similar – though these are, frankly, two very different fund types.

-The KraneShares ETF has its own benefits that sets it apart.
-While DRIV is recommended for people who want brand names, the benefit of KARS is investment in more diverse companies.
+The KraneShares ETF has its own benefits that set it apart.
+While DRIV is recommended for people who want brand names, the benefit of KARS is an investment in more diverse companies.